What’s the latest buzz on Maui? Flying surfboards!

 How can I try this sport?

-Aloha E-Foils recently began private foiling lessons to get beginners riding with an emphasis on fun and safety.
+E-Foil companies recently began offering private foiling lessons to get beginners riding with an emphasis on fun and safety.

 Founded by Nick Hoke, a retired military veteran and first responder, Aloha E-Foils provides an unforgettable experience that might otherwise be too expensive and difficult to learn on your own.